-- ► Ensure that the inside diameters of the gaskets are greater than or equal to that of the process connections and piping. - ► Ensure that the gaskets are clean and undamaged. - ► Install the gaskets correctly. - 1.
+- ► Ensure that the inside diameters of the gaskets are greater than or equal to that of the process connections and piping. - ▶ Ensure that the seals are clean and undamaged. - ► Secure the seals correctly. - 1.
 Ensure that the direction of the arrow on the nameplate of the sensor matches the flow direction of the fluid.